-The Rene Caisse video that appears below shares the history of this remarkable woman and her pursuit to make essiac widely available to everyone.
+The Rene Caisse video that appears above shares the history of this remarkable woman and her pursuit to make essiac widely available to everyone.
 The trials and tribulations she went through were great - but have a lot to do with why essiac is known by so many people today.

 Source: Youtube Rene Caisse video description.